groeimetai/servicenow-ai-universal-request-widget/servicenow/widgets/ai_universal_request_handler/TECHNICAL_DOCUMENTATION.md

 ### 5. TSMAIQuestionGenerator - Smart Question Creation

 **What does it do?**
-Uses AI to generate targeted follow-up questions.
-Depending on the request type, the AI asks 3-5 questions that help complete the request.
+Uses AI to generate targeted follow-up questions for **ALL ticket types** (Incident, Service Request, Question, HR Case).
+Depending on the request type and content, the AI asks 3-5 questions that help complete the request.

+**Works for all routes:**
+- ✅ **Incident** → Technical troubleshooting questions
+- ✅ **Service Request** → Fulfillment requirement questions
+- ✅ **Question** → Information clarification questions
+- ✅ **HR Case** → HR-specific detail questions

 **Why use AI?**
 Because every situation is different.
-For "laptop not working" you want different questions than for "need new phone".
-AI can dynamically think of the best questions.
+For "laptop not working" you want different questions than for "need new phone" or "when is my holiday pay".
+AI dynamically generates the best questions based on both the ticket type AND the specific situation.

-**Example AI output:**
+**Example AI output per type:**

-User question: "My Outlook keeps crashing"
+**Incident:** "My Outlook keeps crashing"

-AI generates:
 ```json
 [
   {